mudymudy/aBPA/README.md

 Make alignment parameters with bwa aln variables that can be tuned.
+DONE